Can You Sue After a Slip and Fall Outside Your Apartment?

-This generally means that if the landlord ignored a foreseeable danger, they could be held legally responsible.
-For example, if they delayed making necessary repairs of something that could be a hazard, they are acting unreasonably.
+This generally means that if the landlord ignored a foreseeable danger like as Slip and Fall Outside Your Apartment.
+They could be held legally responsible.
+For example, if they delayed making necessary repairs to something that could be a hazard, they are acting unreasonably.
 Specifically, the landlord is required to have caused the dangerous condition or have not fixed it once they knew about it.

 In order to win a slip-and-fall case against your landlord, you would need to prove that your landlord’s carelessness caused your injury.
 In other words, the mere fact that you slipped and fell does not automatically mean that you would receive a check for your injuries.

 For example, if you slipped in the hallways minutes after one of your neighbors dropped their groceries and spilled something, that is likely not the landlord’s fault.
 However, if someone called the landlord to tell them of the spill, and they did nothing, or the landlord did nothing to clean the hallway for a long time, that could be the landlord’s fault.